atzkenneth/dragonfly_gen/README.md

 After preprocessing, apply Dragonfly using `sampling.py`.

-`-config 701` will sample molecules biased by the properties of the ligand in the PDB.
+`-config 701` will sample molecules biased by the properties of the ligand in the SDF.
 Properties include molecular weight, rotatable bonds, hydrogen bond acceptors, hydrogen bond donors, polar surface area, and lipophilicity expressed as MolLogP.

 `-config 991` will sample molecules unbiased by the properties.
 ```